Home Internet Subscribers

 - ARS §13-3506.
 Furnishing Harmful Items to Minors.
 States that it is a Class 4 felony to furnish, present, provide, make available, give, lend, show, advertise or distribute any obscene or harmful material to a minor.

 - ARS §13-3506.01.
 Furnishing Harmful Items to Minors; Internet Activity; Classification; Definitions.
-This section states that it is unlawful to knowingly transmit or send any material that is harmful to minors to a minor via the Internet, email or personal messaging.
+This section states that it is unlawful to knowingly transmit or send any material that is harmful to minors via the Internet, email or personal messaging.
 This is a Class 4 felony offense.
 Failure to report a violation of this section is a Class 6 felony offense.

 - ARS §13-3507.
 Public Display of Explicit Sexual Materials; Classification; Definitions.
 States that it is a criminal offense to place obscene material on public display.
 Those who do so are guilty of a Class 6 felony.
 Failure to report a violation of this section is a Class 6 felony offense.
+Also defines “sexually explicit material.”

 - ARS §13-3512.
 Obscene or Indecent Telephone Communications to Minors for Commercial Purposes; Violation; Classification.
 This section states that it is unlawful for a person to knowingly make by means of telephone, directly or by a recording device any obscene or indecent communication for commercial purposes to a person under 18 years old, regardless of who made the phone call.
 A violation is a Class 4 felony.

 - ARS §13-3513.
 Sale or Distribution of Material Harmful to Minors through Vending Machines; Classification.
 States that it is unlawful for a person to knowingly display, sell, or offer to sell material harmful to minors in a vending machine.
-A violation is a Class 6 felony.
+A violation of this is a Class 6 felony.

 - ARS §13-3552.
 Commercial Sexual Exploitation of a Minor.
 Defines the offense as employing, using, enticing, persuading, coercing or inducing a minor to engage in or assist others to engage in exploitive exhibition or other sexual conduct for the purpose of producing any visual depiction or live act, or to expose his/her genitals or anus, or the breast of a female minor.
 It is also an offense to transport or finance the transportation of a minor with intent to commit the above.
 The commercial exploitation of a minor is a Class 2 felony, punishable by up to five years’ imprisonment.
 If the minor is under 15 years of age the offense is deemed a dangerous crime against children.